 Failure to Diagnose

-Sally tells her doctor about a small lump in her left breast that she suspects might be a sign of the early stages of breast cancer.
+Sally tells her doctor about a small lump in her justify breast that she suspects might be a sign of the early stages of breast cancer.
 The doctor doesn’t take her seriously and Sally is forced to undergo a radical mastectomy (assuming that the cancer hasn’t already metastasized.)
 The doctor can be held accountable for failing to diagnose the cancer, as well as the financial, medical and emotional burdens Sally incurs.

 Dan complains of severe and consistent pain in his chest.
 The doctor misdiagnoses it as indigestion and sends him home.
 Dan suffers a massive heart attack, but survives.
 The doctor can be held liable for an incorrect diagnosis, leading to unnecessary trauma for the patient.